charlie-1510/ncproject/README.md

 Replace <TEST_DATABASE_NAME> and <DEVELOPMENT_DATABASE_NAME> with the test database name and development database name respectively. next, type "npm run setup-dbs" into your terminal in the main folders directory to setup your database.

-you may also need to install the following: express "npm install express" supertest "npm install -D supertest" jest-sorted "npm install --save-dev jest-sorted"
+You may also need to install the following: express "npm install express" supertest "npm install -D supertest" jest-sorted "npm install --save-dev jest-sorted"

+To test the app or utils, change your directory to "**tests**" and type "npm test app.test.js" or "npm test utils.test.js" respectively in to your terminal.